Router

 npm install @monster-js/router

-Route is just a component provided by the router package.
+A route is simply a component provided by the router package.
+We can create a route using the <Route /> component.

 Example.